 CMS 370K Internship in Communication Studies for Fall, Spring, or Summer

-- A major in CMS
+· A major in Communication Studies

-- A GPA of at least 3.00 in communication coursework
+· A 2.25 GPA in communication coursework

-Finding an internship
+Finding an Internship

-- Students must intern 100-149 hours per semester (approx. 10 hrs/week).
+Students must intern 100-149 hours per semester (approx. 10 hrs/week).

-- Intern supervisors MUST be willing to meet with and work with interns on a regular basis.
+Intern supervisors MUST be willing to meet with and work with interns on a regular basis.